modesttree/Projeny/README.md

 * Method 2 - Manually
     * Go to the UnityPackages directory
     * Create a new folder with the name of your package
     * Done.
-You can now refer to this package by its folder name
+You can now refer to this package by its folder name in ProjenyPackage.yaml or ProjenyProject.yaml files

-    * (optional) Add a ProjenyPackage.yaml file to your new folder
+* (optional) Add a ProjenyPackage.yaml file to your new package folder
     * This can be used to declare some dependencies for this package, or flag it for use with only specific platforms, etc.
     * See <a href="#package-yaml">here</a> for the full ProjenyPackage.yaml reference

 #### <a id="workflow-create-project"></a>How do I create a new project?

 * Method 1 - Within Unity
     * Click the menu item `Projeny -> Change Project -> New...`
     * Enter the name for your new project
-    * Open the Package Manager again to add packages
+    * After the new project loads, open the Package Manager again to add packages, etc.
     * Done

 * Method 2 - Command Line